 As inflation triggers price rises everywhere, the price of silver also rises and protects investors against inflationary forces.
 Similarly, when stock markets crash, investors pull their money out of markets and move it into traditionally safe havens like real estate and precious metals.
 Again, the price of silver rises, making it an attractive investment to hedge against market risk.
 In 2011, the US debt ceiling crisis saw Moody’s and S&P downgrading their rating of the US economy.
 As a result, silver prices peaked and on April 25, 2011, silver traded at $49.80 per ounce on the New York spot market.

 Historically, the price of silver has always tracked gold although the price of gold against silver is 75:1.
 This makes silver an attractive investment in the long run.
 While COMEX silver prices have declined from the heady days of 2011 when it traded close to $50 an ounce to a current price of $17.04 per ounce, it has held steady over the last year, dropping by only a dollar.
 As an investable asset class, silver has the following attributes:

-- Silver is more appealing to investors simply because of its lower price point.
+of its lower price point.
 You can buy a kilo of silver for only £412, but a kilo of gold will set you back by £31,162

 Our investment experts are always available to discuss your investment needs and can help you diversify your investment portfolio by investing in silver.
 Call 020 7060 9992 to speak with one of our advisors or email us and we will be in touch with you.
 Once you decide to invest in metals to diversify your portfolio, we can help you make the right choice.